 Coronado Springs Resort Fact Sheet Moderate Resort

-Coronado Springs is another of Disney's moderately priced resorts that opened on August 1, 1997.
-The complex has 1,917 rooms and suites situated in three villages around a 15-acre lake called Lago Dorado.
+Coronado Springs is a Disney Moderate Resort that opened on August 1st, 1997.
+The complex has 1,917 rooms and suites situated in three villages around a 15-acre lake called Lago Dorado and 545 rooms in a 15-story tower called Gran Destino Tower.

 The foyer has a lovely fountain in its center, but it is the domed ceiling that is the true jewel of the entranceway.
 A soft pink glowing light opens into the dome itself… an incredible mural that depicts a gazebo with doves (lots of doves!) sitting/flying amidst a spring flower garden.